eleni-chr/illuminaRdump/README.md

 # illuminaRdump
-R code for Illumina miRNA result plots
+R code for Illumina miRNA result plots.

+This is a code dump.